 a contract with an interested party if, because of geographic restrictions, a local government could not otherwise reasonably afford itself of the subject of the contract.
 It is presumed that a local government could not otherwise reasonably afford itself of the subject of a contract if the additional cost to the local government is greater than 10% of a contract with an interested party or if the contract is for services that must be performed within a limited time period and no other contractor can provide those services within that time period.

-"directly involved" means the person directly monitors a contract, extends or amends a contract, audits a contractor, is responsible for conducting the procurement or for evaluating proposals or vendor responsibility, or renders legal advice concerning the contract.
+"directly involved" means the person directly monitors a contract, extends, or amends a contract, audits a contractor, is responsible for conducting the procurement or for evaluating proposals or vendor responsibility, or renders legal advice concerning the contract.

-"former employee" does not include a person whose employment with the OE was involuntarily terminated because of a reduction in force or other involuntary termination not involving violation of the provisions of this title.
+"former employee" does not include a person whose employment with the OE was involuntarily separated because of a reduction in force or other involuntary separation not involving violation of the provisions of this title.

 Unwarranted Privileges: